Ayush-Kumar108/Weather-Map/README.md

 # Weather-Map
-A pretty cool weather app that gives in formation about the weather of an area on the Globe!!
+A pretty cool weather app that gives information about the weather of an area on the Globe!!!!!!!!!!!

 # Screenshorts